remipch/mini_mock/README.md

 MiniMock has the following limitations :
 - Currently it's a proof-of-concept not tested in a wide range of platforms and use-cases.
-- Currently covers only non-object functions (classes cannot be mocked yet).
-- Currently does not accept several functions with the same name.
 - Some complex features typically provided by usual mock frameworks are not and won't be provided (ex : `Times(AtLeast(17))`).
 - It has been developped and tested with gcc, it's not guaranteed to work with other tools.